-An operator work force may be organized into single or multiple offices (known as single-traffic and multitraffic offices).
+An operator work force may be organized into single or multiple offices (known as "single-traffic" and "multitraffic" offices).
 The configuration depends on the size of the operator work force and the geographic distribution of the operating company's serving area.
 The office organization is based strictly on the operating company's decisions, not on any requirements imposed by TOPS MPX software.
 The configuration of the office, however, may cause slight differences in the TOPS MPX functions available.
 Throughout this document, any feature available only in a certain configuration is noted; otherwise, features are available in both single-traffic and multitraffic office configurations.
-For further information on office configurations, see Chapter 2, "Work force office configurations."
+For further information on office configurations, see the following chapter, "Work force office configurations."